lc-silverio/lc-silverio/README.md

 ### Hi there 👋, I'm Luís Silvério
 #### Welcome to my GitHub profile.

 Currently writing from Lisbon - Portugal.
-At the moment i'm a college student on my 3rd year of Computer Engineering and i've been working for the past 9 years as an IT Tech on a company that gave me a wide skill set.
+At the moment i'm a junior dev working and i've been working for the past 10 years in IT which gave me a wide skill set.

-I'm currently studying HTML/CSS, JS, JAVA, Python, C++/#, Android app development and design.
-I'm interested in tech in general but most of my focus goes to design, UX/UI, Game Dev and diy.
-Could be defined as a maker/diy'er but to be honest i'm just curious about the tech world and how things tick.
+I'm currently studying C# / .Net and for the future i intend on studying Flutter/Dart, continue to improve Python, JavaScript, Android app development and UI/UX.

+I'm interested in tech in general but most of my focus goes to coding, design, UX/UI, Game Dev and diy.
+I could be defined as a creative/maker/diy'er but to be honest i'm just curious about the tech world and how things tick.

 As hobbies in tech i'm interesting in GameDev, UX/UI, Design and Digital Marketing.